panCtrlV/bigDataStat-book/virtual_machine_cluster.md

 Oracle VM VirtualBox is a free and open-source hypervisor[^define_hypervisor] for x86 computers from Oracle Corporation.
 Developed initially by Innotek GmbH, it was acquired by Sun Microsystems in 2008 which was in turn acquired by Oracle in 2010.

+[^define_hypervisor]: A hypervisor or virtual machine monitor (VMM) is a piece of computer software, firmware or hardware that creates and runs virtual machines.

 ### 1.1.
 Downloading and Installing Ubuntu

 At the time of writing this book, the long term supper (LTS)[^explain_LTS] version of Ubuntu server is 14.04.4[^download_link].
 Though the latest version is 15.10 is available, we choose to use a more stable version.
 We choose the server distribution instead of the desktop distribution is because we want to keep the system light-weight.
 Since the memory and disk storage is limited on a personal computer, we want to keep the operating system as minimal as possible.